-Star of the week: Castor | EarthSky.org
+Castor is six stars in one | EarthSky.org

 Castor’s position is RA: 07h 34m 36s, dec: +31° 53′ 19″

-Bottom line: The star Castor, which appears as one of two bright stars in the constellation Gemini the Twins, is actually a multiple star system.
+Bottom line: The star Castor, which appears as one of two bright stars in the constellation Gemini the Twins, is actually a six-star system.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.